knassar702/awesome-linux-minimalism/README.md

 - [Nano](https://www.nano-editor.org/) - simple text editor

 ### Desktop Enviroment <br>
-:x: **Avoid**
+:x: **Don't use**
 - Gnome
 - Cinnamon
 - KDE

 ✅ **Instead use**  <br>

-> I advise you to use Window Manager instead of Desktop Enviroment but if you wan't Desktop Enviroment use this list
+> I advise you to use Window Manager instead of Desktop Enviroment but if you want Desktop Enviroment use this list

 - [XFCE](https://www.xfce.org/)
 - [MATE](https://mate-desktop.org/)